covalentlybound/AHEaD-2021/STARR/README.md

 devtools::install_github("rstats-db/bigrquery")
 ```

-Lets do a quick check with a public dataset to make sure everything is working
+No lets do a quick check with a public dataset to make sure everything is
-before we get started with STARR.
+working before we get started with STARR.

 The basic steps for using `bigrquery` are to:

 0. Import the library
-0. Specify the Google Cloud Project ID
+0. Specify the Google Cloud Project ID </br>
-   You can find this
+   (If you're not already using Google Cloud you'll have use the HealthRex
+   project)
-0. Declare your query string in SQL syntax
+0. Declare your SQL query as a string in R
 0. Call `query_exec` to execute your query and store it as a data frame

 ```r